 “We’ve always had support from the community but each year it gets bigger and bigger and this year it was like a snowball that turned into an avalanche.
 We had Subtropical Dairy and Dairyfields Milk Suppliers (DFMSC) supporting us.
 We had Dovers – a local machinery group, we had Hillview Primary School and the council have been amazing.

 We got a letter from the Hon.
 Scott Buchholz MP offering his congratulations to the school and he made a comment how the Archibull was the talk of the town.

 We had our own Facebook page and the support on that was superb.
 The Beaudesert Times were fabulous online and in print and some of the comments from the community on their Facebook page were amazing.

 Local people want to know how we can get the cows out in the community even more.”

 250 students worked directly on Hope – designing, painting, soldering and applying the myriad of LED lights.
 “And that’s not including all these other kids who have been supportive and encouraging, especially in the People’s Choice Award, and took what we were doing home and spread the word,” Laura says.

-For Laura the biggest highlight in participating in The Archibull Prize has been the development of her students and in particular a vision-impaired girl named Shay.
+For Laura the biggest highlight in participating in The Archibull Prize has been working with other faculties in the school with special mention to robotics expert Vincent Kruger and the development of her students, and in particular a vision-impaired girl named Shaye.